 The procedure may look very similar to that described above; the same structure of encrypted VM data and separately encrypted symmetric key we expect to be common to most migration scenarios.
 There are many variations of this approach as well; however, the common theme is that the Migration Authority plays a critical role in deciding when and where the migration should occur.

 In the first variation, the Migration Authority closely parallels the Migration Authority described in the 1.2 specification for Certifiable Migratable Keys.
 Here, the symmetric key is encrypted to the Migration Authority; the Migration Authority can then re-encrypt the symmetric key for the destination system based on its internal policy.
 The encrypted data can be sent directly to the destination system, placed in a public location accessible to the destination system, or sent to the Migration Authority along with the key.
 It is worth noting, however, that the trust placed in the Migration Authority is significantly higher if the MA has access to both the symmetric key and the encrypted data; in that case, it is trusted not only to select only appropriate migration targets, but also to not decrypt and misuse VM data.
-The Migration Authority is also responsible for ensuring that the vTPM is only executed in one place at a time; for example, by appraising theserver to verify that is running the expected software with expected correct behavior before accepting its claim that
+The Migration Authority is also responsible for ensuring that the vTPM is only executed in one place at a time; for example, by appraising the old server to verify that is running the expected software with expected correct behavior before accepting its claim that the vTPM data has been deleted from the machine.

 In the second variation, the Migration Authority instead generates the binding key that will be used to encrypt the symmetric key, and provides this key, signed, to the original server.
 Here, the protocol itself looks much like the owner-approved version, but the transaction must be approved by the Authority.